vahisht/Dish2Macro/README.md

 See that file for an information on how to configure the macro.

 # Is this allowed in speedruns?
 Usually needs to be explicitly allowed by the moderators of the game.
 If you're not sure, ask!
+Also please check whether the game you're running has a limit on how many times a macro can fire the action per second.
+This can be modified in the .ini file.